 Brand-name prescription drugs

-Once you reach the coverage gap, you'll pay no more than 25% of the plan's cost for covered brand-name prescription drugs.
-You get these savings if you buy your prescriptions at a pharmacy or order them through the mail.
-Some plans may offer higher savings in the coverage gap.
-The discount will come off of the price that your plans has set with the pharmacy for that specific drug.
+Once you reach the coverage gap, you'll pay no more than 25% of the cost for your plan's covered brand-name prescription drugs.
+You'll pay this discounted rate if you buy your prescriptions at a pharmacy or order them through the mail.
+Some plans may offer you even lower costs in the coverage gap.
+The discount will come off of the price that your plan has set with the pharmacy for that specific drug.